What are the 5 most important things a vine needs to survive?

 Fun Fact: there is one place in Northern Brazil, Vale de São Francisco, that is capable of two harvests per year.

-How does altitude affect grape growing?
+How does altitude affect temperature?

-As altitude increases, temperatures decrease.
+As altitude increases, temperature decreases.

 Altitude is what allows some regions to exist closer to the Equator, e.g. Cafayate, Argentina which sits ~3,000m above sea level.